StephenBanbury/jekyll-blank-template/_posts/GAM750/2020-12-07-creativity-and-virtual-reality.markdown

 (see **[embodiment in virtual reality]({% link _posts/GAM750/2020-12-05-embodiment-in-virtual-reality.markdown %})**.)
 <br><br>

 ---

-_Gerry, L.J., 2017.
+*Gerry, L.J., 2017.
 Paint with me: Stimulating creativity and empathy while painting with a painter in virtual reality.
-IEEE transactions on visualization and computer graphics, 23(4), pp.1418-1426._
+IEEE transactions on visualization and computer graphics, 23(4), pp.1418-1426.*

+*Thornhill-Miller, B. and Dupont, J.M., 2016.
+Virtual reality and the enhancement of creativity and innovation: Under recognized potential among converging technologies?.
+Journal of Cognitive Education and Psychology, 15(1), pp.102-121.*